Will Vaping Indoors Devalue a Home?

 Since it's difficult to determine how any particular buyer might interpret a hint of vaping odor or residue, it's reccomended as best practice to remove all indications.
 In many cases, homeowners can clean the house, remove damaged furnishings, or repaint stained walls to the point where it is not likely for buyers to conclude that vaping happened inside the house.
 Sellers who vape may want to take this approach across the board, simply to have a better chance of selling the home in an average timeframe, for a reasonable price.

+Real estate in South Bay, California, and beyond is negatively impacted by vaping.
 Homeowners who are aware of this situation from the beginning are better prepared to manage any possible effects that develop over time.
 There are many different factors that affect the degree to which residents' vaping will cause damage to the structure of the home or the furnishings inside it.
 And, as well as the possible physical damage sellers should also be aware of the stigma that comes along with a buyer knowing the home was vaped in.
 Homeowners need to keep all of these factors in mind as they relate to the ability to sell their home in a timely manner.

 Although vapor's potential ability to devalue a home is only a fraction of smoking's effects, homeowners who vape regularly may want to take preventive action well in advance of selling the home.
 People who allow vaping residue and odors to accumulate over years of use without effective cleaning may have to deal with one of two problems at selling time.
 The first requires investing extra time and money into thorough deep-cleaning right before listing and during the sale.
 The second involves waiting a longer time and potentially spending more money to entice buyers to make an offer based on the home as it is.